sampsyo/cs6120/content/blog/2022-03-22-type-alias/index.md

 ### Evaluation Summary

 TBAA has surprisingly high accuracy in real-world optimizations while maintaining a fast time bound.
 The evaluation also effectively shows that extensions to the simple TypeDecl version of TBAA provide significant improvements in accuracy.

+## Related Readings
+Markin and Ermolitsky<sup>[3]</sup> discussed their implementation of a simple type-based alias analysis, called strict aliasing, for a compiler from C/C++ to Elbrus, a general-purpose VLIW(very long instruction word) processor.
+Their experimental results show promising speedups in intraprocedural compilation and ok results for program-wide compilation.

+Ireland, Amaral, Silvera, and Cui develeoped "SafeType"<sup>[4]</sup>, a tool to identify void pointer castings in C/C++.
+The TBAA paper mentioned that C/C++ language allows unsafe pointer casting and thus requires extra conservative alias analysis, but it didn't really address the issue.
+SafeType supposedly identifies ``violations on the C standard's restrictions on memory accesses'' with a flow-sensitive approach and enables TBAA on C/C++ programs that could previously lead to false results.
+The authors remarked that their purely static analysis doesn't introduce runtime overhead, which is problem of EffectiveSan<sup>[5]</sup> by Duck and Yap, which adds type safety through dynamically typing C/C++.

+Beringer, Grabowski, and Hofmann<sup>[6]</sup> proposed a unified framework of pointer analysis for statically typed type-safe languages using "region types".
+Regions are basically representations of disjoint sets of memories.
+As opposed to the other implementation-heavy papers, their paper is very type-theoretic, focusing on properties like soundness, decidability, verification, etc.

+## References
+[1] Amer Diwan, Kathryn S. McKinley, and J. Eliot B. Moss.
+1998.
+Type-based alias analysis.
+SIGPLAN Not.
+33, 5 (May 1998), 106–117. [[link]](https://doi.org/10.1145/277652.277670)

+[2] Vincent St-Amour, Sam Tobin-Hochstadt, Matthew Flatt, and Matthias Felleisen.
+2012.
+Typing the numeric tower.
+In <i>Proceedings of the 14th international conference on Practical Aspects of Declarative Languages</i> (<i>PADL'12</i>).
+Springer-Verlag, Berlin, Heidelberg, 289–303. [[link]](https://doi.org/10.1007/978-3-642-27694-1_21)

+[3] Markin, A., Ermolitsky, A. (2018).
+Simple Type-Based Alias Analysis for a VLIW Processor.
+In: Itsykson, V., Scedrov, A., Zakharov, V. (eds) Tools and Methods of Program Analysis.
+TMPA 2017.
+Communications in Computer and Information Science, vol 779.
+Springer, Cham. [[link]](https://doi.org/10.1007/978-3-319-71734-0_9)

+[4] Ireland, I., Amaral, J. N., Silvera, R., and Cui, S. (2016) SafeType: detecting type violations for type-basedalias analysis of C. Softw.
+Pract.
+Exper., 46: 1571– 1588. [[link]](10.1002/spe.2388).

+[5] Gregory J. Duck and Roland H. C. Yap.
+2018.
+EffectiveSan: type and memory error detection using dynamically typed C/C++.
+SIGPLAN Not.
+53, 4 (April 2018), 181–195. [[link]](https://doi.org/10.1145/3296979.3192388)

+[6] Lennart Beringer, Robert Grabowski, and Martin Hofmann.
+2010.
+Verifying pointer and string analyses with region type systems.
+In Proceedings of the 16th international conference on Logic for programming, artificial intelligence, and reasoning (LPAR'10).
+Springer-Verlag, Berlin, Heidelberg, 82–102. [[link]](https://doi.org/10.1016/j.cl.2013.01.001)